olab/OLab4/README.md

 •	Read-access to the OLab4 git repository (contact David for permission)

-•	(Windows) GIT for Windows, inclunding GIT Bash shell

-•	(Linux) GIT
+•	GIT (command line tools, or a GUI, like Git Kraken)

 Directions: